Sorry, you need to enable JavaScript to visit this website.

 All citizens of EU member states who are registered as residents in Sweden may vote in European Parliament elections.
 Citizens of EU member states and from the Nordic countries who are registered as resident in Sweden and who have reached the age of 18 are eligible to vote in municipal and county council elections.

-Non-Swedish citizens from other countries must have been registered as resident in Sweden for more than three consecutive years before the election date in order to be eligible to vote in municipal and region assembly (county council until 2019) elections.
+Non-Swedish citizens from other countries must have been registered as resident in Sweden for more than three consecutive years before the election day in order to be eligible to vote in municipal and regional assembly (county council until 2019) elections.

 National referendums may be held in connection with parliamentary elections.
 Those who are entitled to vote in parliamentary elections are also eligible to vote in national referenda.

 A municipality or a region may decide to have a municipal referendum.
 The initiative for a referendum can also be taken by people living in the municipality.
-Those who are eligible to vote in municipal election are even eligible to vote in municipal referenda.
+Those who are eligible to vote in municipal elections are also eligible to vote in municipal referenda.

 There are no special provisions for young people in the Elections Act (Vallagen).